- Books, Literature, and Writing»

 It started off smooth.
 Nothing jaw dropping, or heavy, or emotionally controlling.
 Simple pirouettes, grand jetés, glissades, and pas de chats; our feet always landing in the most perfect 5th position.
 Trust was our uplifting choreographer

 The final number in this act suddenly became a solo.
 I stood onstage by myself as the music began.
 Trust was screaming at me to find you and finish this dance we had worked so hard on; you were no where to be found.
 The dance grew somber, emotional, and painful.
-My feet ached by the end, but I ended in a perfect 5th position, just as Trust has told me to do.
+My feet ached by the end, but I ended with poise and grace.
+The curtain closed.
+The lights came up.

 You appeared back for the second act.
 When Trust asked you where you went, you said you just needed a break; she trusted that you were telling the truth.